darthrichlius/-learning-snippets-23-design-patterns-typescript-react/README.md

 ## PURPOSE

-This repository is part of a global initiative called `Learning Snippets`.
+This repository is part of a global initiative called `Better Software Design Explained`.
 It is a personal initiave which goal is to provide ready-to-use snippets or as a source of inspiration for better programming.

 This repository contains a list of snippets around Design Patterns in the context of Javascript (TypeScript) and React.